jasonwc/noobernetes.io/tutorials/2-writing-a-simple-app.md

 ```

 ### Writing our Web Server
 We're going to make a simple web application that has one route.
 It will build widgets, so that we can simulate CPU load in future tutorial steps.
+To start, create a file called `web.rb` with the following content.

 ```ruby